livekit/node-sdks/README.md

 Use this SDK to add realtime video, audio and data features to your Node app.
 By connecting to <a href="https://livekit.io/">LiveKit</a> Cloud or a self-hosted server, you can quickly build applications such as multi-modal AI, live streaming, or video calls with just a few lines of code.
 <!--END_DESCRIPTION-->

+### Warning

+Avoid running this with hot reloads (ex. [bun's hot reload](https://bun.sh/guides/http/hot)).
+This is known to cause issues with WebRTC connectivity.

 ## Monorepo Navigation

 - **Packages**: